browserengineering/book/book/advanced-rendering.md

 Earlier in the chapter, I used the term blending to refer to how stacking contexts (aka bitmaps) get put together.
-In graphics and image processing, the process of putting together multiple bitmaps into a final image is actually called [compositing]; blending refers more to the particular math to use when compositing.
+In graphics and image processing, the process of putting together multiple bitmaps into a final image is actually called [compositing][compositing]; blending refers more to the particular math to use when compositing.
 However, in browsers the word compositing is often overloaded to mean not just this concept, but also the optimization technique - hence the term “composited scrolling”.
 To make sure everything is clear, let’s define and